Detroit: Late 20th century, racial tension and decline

+The city also saw a shift in its transportation system, as Detroit's last electric streetcar line was replaced with buses in 1956.
+This change, alongside the rise of suburbanization and the relocation of industries to the outskirts, favored car-dependent, low-density development.
+By the 21st century, Detroit's sprawling metro area had developed into one of the most spread-out job markets in the U.S., contributing to a decline in Detroit's population and eroding its tax base as jobs moved beyond the reach of urban low-income workers.

-In June 1963, Rev. Martin Luther King Jr. gave a major speech as part of a civil rights march in Detroit that foreshadowed his "I Have a Dream" speech in Washington, D.C., two months later.
+The Detroit Walk to Freedom civil rights march occurred in June 1963.
+Martin Luther King Jr. gave a major speech that foreshadowed his "I Have a Dream" speech in Washington, D.C., two months later.
 While the civil rights movement gained significant federal civil rights laws in 1964 and 1965, longstanding inequities resulted in confrontations between the police and inner-city black youth who wanted change.

 Longstanding tensions in Detroit culminated in the Twelfth Street riot in July 1967.
-Governor George W. Romney ordered the Michigan National Guard into Detroit, and President Johnson sent in U.S. Army troops.
+Governor George W. Romney ordered the Michigan National Guard into Detroit, and President Lyndon B. Johnson sent in U.S. Army troops.
 The result was 43 dead, 467 injured, over 7,200 arrests, and more than 2,000 buildings destroyed, mostly in black residential and business areas.
 Thousands of small businesses closed permanently or relocated to safer neighborhoods.
 The affected district lay in ruins for decades.
 According to the Chicago Tribune, it was the 3rd most costly riot in the United States.

-On August 18, 1970, the NAACP filed suit against Michigan state officials, including Governor William Milliken, charging de facto public school segregation.
-The NAACP argued that although schools were not legally segregated, the city of Detroit and its surrounding counties had enacted policies to maintain racial segregation in public schools.
-The NAACP also suggested a direct relationship between unfair housing practices and educational segregation, as the composition of students in the schools followed segregated neighborhoods.
-The District Court held all levels of government accountable for the segregation in its ruling.
-The Sixth Circuit Court affirmed some of the decision, holding that it was the state's responsibility to integrate across the segregated metropolitan area.
-The U.S. Supreme Court took up the case February 27, 1974.
-The subsequent Milliken v.
-Bradley decision had nationwide influence.
-In a narrow decision, the US Supreme Court found schools were a subject of local control, and suburbs could not be forced to aid with the desegregation of the city's school district.